Subdivisions of Podgorica: Zabjelo

 Zabjelo is a large neighbourhood in southern Podgorica.
 It is located to the south of Ljubović hill, Bracana Bracanovića street and west of 4th July street.
 It is the southernmost neighbourhood of Podgorica, and largest one by area.
 It is uncertain whether the smaller neighbourhoods such as Pobrežje and Zelenika could be considered a part of Zabjelo.
 Official stance of Zabjelo locals is - that they are, when speaking to people from other parts of the city, trying to emphasize how big is their neighbourhood.
 But, when speaking with inhabitants from Pobrežje and Zelenika - true Zabjelo local would strongly deny any links.

 Zabjelo is known by its characteristic subculture.
-Zabjelo's residents are known for their casual and laid-back lifestyle, and particularly for their strong native identity and appreciation for their neighbourhood as well as humorous critical attitude towards other fancy parts of the town.
-Zabjelo has no distinctive landmarks, the infrastructure is poor, yet, it is mostly loved by its residents.
+Zabjelo's residents are known for their casual and laid-back lifestyle, and particularly for their strong native identity and appreciation for their neighbourhood as well as humorous critical attitude towards other nicer parts of the town.
+Zabjelo has no distinctive landmarks, the infrastructure is considered normal, it is mostly loved by its residents.
 A locally famous organization called "The Republic of Zabjelo" has existed since 12 September 1991, and among its "demands" is the secession of Zabjelo from the Republic of Montenegro, which was a provocative response to the breakup of the former Socialist Federative Republic of Yugoslavia.
 Most of the people from this organization were affiliated with the first urban initiatives in Podgorica - such as radio Antena M and Omladinski grafiti magazine.

 Zabjelo was originally a hard-core workers' suburb, but after the 1990s and construction boom in Podgorica it saw strong urban development.
 Now it is dominated by residential buildings for mid-income families.
 However, unlike Blok 5 and Preko Morače, Zabjelo has pockets of lowrise residential areas.
-In the same way - the local way of life changed, and from raw and hostile neighbourhood turns into the generally calm and easy-going part of the city.
+Over time the local way of life has changed from a raw and hostile neighbourhood into a generally calm and easy-going part of the city.